-Asparagus: EXTREME Baja production continues to be low due to transitions and seasonality.
+Asparagus: ESCALATED Baja production continues to be low due to transitions and seasonality.
 Peruvian production remains low due to cooler weather.
-We will continue this trend until at least Labor Day.
-Sizing from all regions is predominantly small and standard, with very few of the bigger sizes.
-Markets are extremely active with less supply and sizing issues.
+We should see this change in the next two weeks as more fields in southern Peru start opening.
+Sizing from all regions is predominantly small and standard, with few bigger sizes.
+Markets are still very active with less supply and sizing issues.